develar/gh-routing-data/docs/index.md

 ## Maps

-??? question "Which vehicles are supported?"
+!!! question "Which vehicles are supported?"
+    * pedestrian or walking with priority for more beautiful hiking tours (`hike`).
     * trekking bike avoiding hills (`bike2`),
     * mountain bike (`mtb`),
     * racing bike (`racingbike`),
-    * pedestrian or walking with priority for more beautiful hiking tours (`hike`).

-    Car and foot not supported to reduce size of graph.
+    Routing data for car [provided separately](./car).
+Foot routing not supported to reduce size of graph (please use `hike` instead).

 ??? question "How often data is updated?"
     At least monthly.